 Senior Exercise Contract

-The Research Project will enable you to demonstrate that you have mastered several important scientific skills.
-These include becoming familiar with a particular field, understanding clearly what is known and what is not known, being able to distinguish between an important question and a trivial one, to justify your choice of question to others and convince them that it is exciting and important.
-You will also identify and use the tools used in a particular field, learn about their advantages and their limitations and how they permit you to test your hypotheses in the laboratory.
+The senior exercise will enable you to demonstrate that you have mastered several important scientific skills.
+These include becoming familiar with a particular field, understanding clearly what is known and what is not, being able to distinguish between an important question and a trivial one, to justify your choice of question to others and convey why your topic of interest is important and exciting to study.
+You will also identify and use the appropriate tools for the particular field of molecular biology you are investigating, learn about advantages, limitations and how they permit you to test your hypotheses.

-Of critical importance is the selection of a project that can be done, given the constraints of time and available resources.
+Of critical importance for students undertaking an Experimental Senior Thesis is the selection of a project that can be done, given the constraints of time and available resources.
 Accordingly, projects that were begun as part of the Molecular Biology Laboratory, or during a summer research project, or in an upper division laboratory course, or as part of an independent research project in a professor's laboratory may be continued as a MOBI 194 Research Project.

 The final Research Report should be written in the general format of a paper submitted to a professional, scientific journal for publication with the modifications described below, so that it is acceptable as a comprehensive thesis.